XingyuJourney/XingyuJourney.github.io/_posts/2024-01-09-HighlandTime1.md

 categories: blog
 tags: [UK]
 ---
-# My first time to Scottish Highlands
+# First time to Scottish Highlands

 ## Street of Inverness
 ### The northernmost city in the UK